Jugendhackt/signal-pattern/README.md

 This code can be used to initiate an alarm via active buzzer by flexing your muscle on which electrodes are attached to in a specific order.
-Initially, it requires you to press three times with one or two seconds between each signal received by the EMG.
+Initially, it requires you to press three times with one or two seconds between each signal spike received by the EMG.
 The code will be modified in the future, so that a modified pattern can be made by simply using a record function.
 Additionally, the circuit will be transfered from an Arduino to a wifi-module to not limit it's functionality to simple auditive or visual